 When is The Grand Tour back?

-The first Grand Tour specials are expected to come in 2020.
+UPDATED - The first Grand Tour specials are expected to come at the end of 2019.

 Amazon announced in December, 2018 that The Grand Tour had been renewed.